 - Correcting Workplace Hazards: Corrective actions/items/plans, suitable timetables for completion, and responsibilities of the department for the completion of action items

-- Communicating Workplace Hazards: Methods of communication, such as safety committee meetings, Job Safety Analysis (JSA) forms, Material Safety Data Sheets (MSDS), safety bulletins, equipment operating manuals, emergency response plan, etc.
+- Communicating Workplace Hazards: Methods of communication, such as safety committee meetings, Job Safety Analysis (JSA) forms, Safety Data Sheets (SDS), safety bulletins, equipment operating manuals, emergency response plan, etc.

 - Incident, Injury and Illness Reporting and Investigations: Protocol for reporting and investigating all incidents or injuries, near misses, and "serious injuries" through the appropriate forms and contact information

 - Training and Documentation: Conducting and documenting departmental safety trainings and meetings